 Grain-Free Dog Food and Cardiomyopathy – What We Know

-Many pet parents want to know more about grain-free dog food.
-Concerns around these diets started with the Food and Drug Administration’s (FDA) statement in 2018 about dilated cardiomyopathy (DCM).
+As a pet parent, you probably want to know more about the role of grains in pet foods, and the questions around grain-free dog food.
+Concerns around grain-free diets first started with the Food and Drug Administration’s (FDA) statement in 2018 about dilated cardiomyopathy (DCM).
 The FDA told the public that there was an increasing number of reports of DCM in dogs, possibly linked to grain-free dog foods.
-More studies were needed to understand if there was a risk associated with feeding dogs grain-free foods containing potatoes or pulses like peas and lentils.
+More studies were needed to understand if there was a risk associated with feeding dogs grain-free foods containing potatoes or pulses.
 In this article, our pet nutrition specialist has provided an outline of the resulting research available on grain-free dog food and cardiomyopathy.

 What are pulses, and why are they used?

-Pulses are dry-harvested leguminous crops, including beans, peas, chickpeas, and lentils.
-Pulses do not include legumes that are rich in fat or moisture at the time of harvest, like soybeans and peanuts.
-They also do not include fresh beans and peas.
+Pulses are dry-harvested legumes, including beans, peas, chickpeas, and lentils.
+Legumes that are rich in fat or moisture at the time of harvest, like soybeans and peanuts, are not pulses.
+Fresh beans and peas are also not pulses.
 In short, all pulses are legumes, but not all legumes are pulses!

 Pet foods have relied on pulses in their recipes for decades.
 They are a popular ingredient because they have greater protein and fibre content than grains like rice, corn, and sorghum.
 These are great characteristics for pet food!
 Pulses increase dietary protein content and help with gut health and weight management.
 They are a good complementary protein source when added to other ingredients.
 You will find pulses in the HOPE Pet Food ingredient list.